ErlendHaa/fusion-bmt/README.md

 ```

 This will list all migrations that are applied to the database and the local
 migrations that are yet to be applied.
-The latter is denoted with the text
+The latter are denoted with the text
 (pending).

-To apply the pending migration to the database run:
+To apply the pending migrations to the database run:

 ```bash
 dotnet ef database update